repierepie/zama-protocol/README.md

 💎 Participate in the monthly Creator Program to win rewards & OG NFTs

-🧑‍💻 Join discussions and get support on Zama Discord
+🧑‍💻 Join discussions and get support on Zama Discord.

-📢 Follow @zama_fhe for updates
+📢 Follow @zama_fhe for updates.

 💡 The future of Web3 is encrypted.
 Build with Zama today and shape the next era of decentralized privacy.